Avoca, Iowa

-Avoca (Irish: Abhóca, meaning 'the great river') is a city in Pottawattamie County, Iowa, United States.
-The population was 1,672 at the 2020 census.
+Avoca (Irish: Abhóca, meaning 'the meeting of the waters') is a city in Pottawattamie County, Iowa, United States.
+The population was 1,683 at the 2020 census.

 History

 Avoca was founded in 1869 in connection with the construction of the Chicago, Rock Island and Pacific Railroad through the area.
-It is named after Avoca in Ireland.
-It quickly developed as a regional service center for the surrounding farms.
+The city is named after a place mentioned in the Thomas Moore poem "The Meeting of the Waters," about the River Avoca in Ireland.
+Avoca quickly developed as a regional service center for the surrounding farms.

 In 2005, Avoca opened a local pool.

 The Pottawatomie County, Iowa county government maintains a second courthouse in Avoca to serve the northeastern portion of the county.
 Council Bluffs, which is the county seat is in the extreme southwestern part of this large county.